Chaowu88/etfba/README.rst

 Example Usage
 =============

-The ETFBA model can be built from stratch or translated from a `COBRA <https://cobrapy.readthedocs.io/en/latest/io.html>`__ model as examplified `here <https://etfba.readthedocs.io/en/latest/building_model.html>`__.
-A typicall usage to estimate the flux distribution constrained by enzyme protein allocation and thermodynamics is as below:
+You can build an ETFBA model from scratch or convert it from a `COBRA <https://cobrapy.readthedocs.io/en/latest/io.html>`__ model (refer to `here <https://etfba.readthedocs.io/en/latest/building_model.html>`__ for more details).
+Below is an example of estimating the flux distribution constrained by enzyme protein allocation and thermodynamics:

 .. code-block:: python